 We’re really excited to have prizes to give away every single hour!
 This means that every time you check in, there will be at least one prize you can try for.

 Remember, Readers can also act as Cheerleaders for other Readers during breaks.
 Feel free to visit your fellow Readers and encourage them.
-We have a feed collection prepared, so that you can easily keep track of everyone.
+You can find all the readers on the original sign-up page.

 Here are some links you may want to bookmark; you may need to use them throughout the event: